• Proto-Indo-European Religion

 *Haéus(ōs), is usually a Sun Goddess (p.
 409, 410, 432, Oxford Introduction) with forms in Hittite, aššu ‘lord, God’; Sanskrit, Ushās, Goddess of Dawn, but later the Ashuras are demonized; Avestan, Ahura Mazda, the good god of the Zoroastrians, and ahura, a good spirit; Greek, Éōs, a Dawn Goddess; and Latin, Aurōra, a Dawn Goddess.
 Gallic Esus is a God of Hearths; and Old Norse, Aesir (pl.), and Old English Ôs (m.sg.) and Ose (f.sg.), are general words for ‘a god, any god or goddess.’
 Slavic, Jarilo or Iaro, is a God of Summer; and Lithuanian Aušra is ‘dawn’; while both Latvian Auseklis, and Lithuanian Aušrinė are Goddesses of the Morning Star, i.e. the planet Venus.
 The form Arap Ushas appears in Albanian folklore, but there it is a name of the Moon.

-*Danu, a River Goddess is reconstructed as *deHanu-, (p.
-434, Oxford Introduction) from Sanskrit Danu, a Goddess of rivers; Irish Danu, mother of everyone; Welsh Dôn, and also a masculine form, Ossetic Donbettys.
-The name has been connected with the Dan rivers which run into the Black Sea (Dnieper, Dniester, Don, and Danube) and other river names in Celtic areas.
+*Danu, a River Goddess is reconstructed as *deHanu-, (Oxford Introduction, p.
+434) from Sanskrit Danu, a Goddess of rivers; Irish Danann, mother of the Gods; Welsh Dôn, and also a masculine form, Ossetic Donbettir who is offered “three scones with honey” for turning their waterwheels.
+The name has been connected with the Dan rivers which run into the Black Sea (Dnieper, Dniester, Don, and Danube) and other river names.
 This, along with the many ethnonyms (the Danes, the Tuatha de Danaan, the Dacians, the Danoi, etc.), was discussed extensively by Robert Graves in the White Goddess, a very popular but not very scholarly book.
+Celtic versions of Goddess Danu are discussed on the *Danu, a Celtic Pagan Goddess page.

 Devis and Devas are found among all the Indo-Europeans, and the word is often used as a general word for ‘a god, any god or goddess’ and sometimes for a specific Goddess or God.
 These words are also used as an honorific for human beings of high rank, e.g ‘lady, lord.’
 Here again, the use of this word as a general word for any deity is affected by the Pandemonium.
 The forms of her in each Indo-European language are discussed more fully in the article *Devi.
 Note also that in Sanskrit, Avestan and Hindi, words that end in -a are masculine and -i is feminine.
 In the western languages the situation is reversed, so that words that end in -a are usually feminine and words that end in -i, or more often -us, and -os are usually masculine.
 Here the forms are divided into masculine and feminine forms for convenience.